Improving $R(3,k)$ in just two bites: Introduction

 {\em ``Is the story of $R(3,k)$ over?
 I think not.
 I think there is plenty of room for a consolidation of the results.
 My dream is a ten-page paper which gives $R(3,k)=\Theta(k^2/\log{k})$." }

-If one were interested only in the correct order of magnitude, our construction could achieve Spencer's dream, by combining slightly weaker proofs of the ingredients of Theorem~\ref{main} with Shearer's one page proof of the upper bound.
+While inspired by ideas in~\cite{campos2025}, our proof of Theorem~\ref{main} does not require a nibble, and thus we are able to circumvent many of the technical difficulties faced by previous groups.
+If one were interested only in the correct order of magnitude, our construction could achieve Spencer's dream, by combining slightly weaker ingredients with Shearer's one page proof of the upper bound.

-Our method seems quite versatile and has already seen some applications to related problems.
+In Section \ref{sec:construction} we present our random construction, which is quite versatile and has already seen applications to related problems.
 In Section~\ref{sec:hyper} we give a direct application to hypergraph Ramsey numbers of stars, suggested to us by Mubayi.
-Most recently, Campos, Jenssen, Michelen and Sahasrabudhe together with the fourth author~\cite{campos2025polynomialimprovementoddcyclecomplete} have built on our method to find the first polynomial improvements over the edge deletion threshold for the cycle-complete Ramsey numbers $r(C_{\ell},K_k)$, for all odd $\ell\ge 9$ as~$k$ tends to infinity.
+Campos, Jenssen, Michelen and Sahasrabudhe together with the fourth author~\cite{campos2025polynomialimprovementoddcyclecomplete} have built on our method to find the first polynomial improvements over the edge deletion threshold for the cycle-complete Ramsey numbers $r(C_{\ell},K_k)$, for all odd $\ell\ge 9$ as~$k$ tends to infinity.
+This shows some flexibility in the choice of an excluded graph $H$ beyond triangles.
+Most recently, K\"uhn, Sauermann, Steiner and Wigderson~\cite{kühn2025disproofoddhadwigerconjecture} have disproved the odd Hadwiger conjecture using our construction.
+Here, triangles are avoided the same way as in our application, guaranteeing a large chromatic number of the complement.
+Instead of avoiding large cliques in the complement, the authors show that one can avoid large odd pairings (see their paper for a definition), another pseudorandom property.